Day 2: Tracking Users with track_context()

 📋 Overview

-Welcome back to our 5-day learning path!
-In Day 1, you learned how to use payi_instrument()
+Welcome back to our learning path!
+In the previous section, you learned how to use payi_instrument()

 function.